ROSEN, A LEADING AND RANKED FI - GuruFocus.com

 PR Newswire

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the stock of Bioventus Inc. (NASDAQ: BVS): (i) pursuant and/or traceable to the offering documents issued in connection with the Company's February 11, 2021 initial public offering (the "IPO" or "Offering"); and/or (ii) between February 11, 2021 and November 21, 2022, both dates inclusive (the "Class Period"), of the importantMarch 13, 2023 lead plaintiff deadline.
+WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Kornit Digital Ltd., (NASDAQ: KRNT) between February 17, 2021 and July 5, 2022, both dates inclusive (the "Class Period").
+A class action lawsuit has already been filed.
+If you wish to serve as lead plaintiff, you must move the Court no later than April 17, 2023.

-SO WHAT: If you purchased Bioventus securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
+SO WHAT: If you purchased Kornit securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.

-WHAT TO DO NEXT: To join the Bioventus class action, go to https://rosenlegal.com/submit-form/?case_id=10065 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] or [email protected] for information on the class action.
+WHAT TO DO NEXT: To join the Kornit class action, go to https://rosenlegal.com/submit-form/?case_id=12250 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] or [email protected] for information on the class action.
 A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than March 13, 2023.
+If you wish to serve as lead plaintiff, you must move the Court no later than April 17, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.

 No Class Has Been Certified.
 Until a class is certified, you are not represented by counsel unless you retain one.
 You may select counsel of your choice.
 You may also remain an absent class member and do nothing at this point.
 An investor's ability to share in any potential future recovery is not dependent upon serving as lead plaintiff.